anshukumar1-glitch/java-oops-notes/FunctionalInterface.md

 Before 1.8 in functional interface only public abstract method is allowed.

 Advantage of @FunctionalInterface:-
-   -It restrict the interface to be a Functional Interface.
+   - It restrict the interface to be a Functional Interface.
-   -So if people have already used some lambda expression and some new team member added another abstract method in that interface then all lambda expression will have errors.
+   - So if people have already used some lambda expression and some new team member added another abstract method in that interface then all lambda expression will have errors.